 Mobile first - Creating an adaptive design so the website is accessible across devices including mobile, tablet and desktop

 Secure - Built with Drupal 8 that follows all security best practices.

 The solution is to build a fully accessible, AA compliant Drupal 8 website that allows users belonging to specific target groups to quickly find information regarding National Safety and Quality Health Service (NSQHS) Standards that are of particular relevance to them.

 This has been done through a series of interactive tools that allow specific user groups to be able to navigate to content relevant to their profession.
-The main navigation include a role selection which on selection transforms the exposed content relevant to the specific role.
+The main navigation includes a role selection which on selection transforms the exposed content relevant to the specific role.
 This selection is carried out sitewide meaning all subsequent content is catered to that role.
 Since there are hundreds of pages of content available and each standard is role specific this is the most intuitive way to present relevant content as efficiently as possible to sometimes time-poor users.
 Standards have also been colour coded site-wide to clearly identify which section of the website the user has navigated to.
 Combined with multi-tiered breadcrumbs both in main in sticky navigation the user can easily move between content to ensure a seamless user journey.
 Apache Solr was also implemented to ensure all content types are easily indexed and the search function is scalable as new detailed content is added.